Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 • Clarity about the monitoring arrangements that are approved to meet this young person's needs;

-• Risk Assessment and Action Plan on LCS/Compass (when available) to be used, if appropriate.
+• Risk Assessment and Action Plan on LCS to be used, if appropriate.

 Monitoring arrangements: